Agent-Sesame/03_getting_and_cleaning_data/README.md

 #Outline of the processing steps
 Follow these steps to evaluate my script:

 <b>Step 0:</b> Download course project data and unzip.
-After unzipping do not
+Store data under working
-        modify, move, rename, or delete any element of the unzipped directory structure.
-Do not modify, move, rename, or delete any unzipped files.
-If you have not already downloaded the course project zip file, copy and paste the following lines into the R console:
+        directory sub-directory 'data'.
+Do not modify, move, rename, or delete any element of the unzipped directory structure and file names.
+If you have not already downloaded the course project zip file, from inside the working directory, copy and paste the following lines into the R
+        console:

 ```
 fileUrl1 <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"